Durham Research

 The Education Authority was delighted that the Dyslexia Research Trust – an Oxford-based charity that has done much research into the causes of learning conditions, and Dr Alex Richardson, senior fellow of Mansfield College at Oxford University, whose specialty is on how fatty acids can help with learning conditions were keen to support this study.

-It was decided that the most robust means of determining the effectiveness of the fatty-acid supplement was to embark on a double-blind, randomised, one-way crossover placebo-controlled trial.
+It was decided that the most robust means of determining the effectiveness of the fatty-acid supplement (such as Forskolin and other testosterone boosters) was to embark on a double-blind, randomised, one-way crossover placebo-controlled trial.

 "As Director of Education, I want to make a difference tochildren in schools in County Durham.
 The Education Department has given its full support to the collaborative project, which could have far-reaching benefits for children and their families."